annayqho/TheCannon/docs/source/getting_started.rst

     $ tar -zxvf example_DR10.tar.gz

-At some point all of this will be described in more detail in other sections...

-First, the data must be prepared for use according to the specifications laid out in the "Requirements for Input" section. ``TheCannon`` does have some built-in options for SNR-independent continuum normalization, so it's okay if input data is not continuum normalized at this stage.
+Before the data can be run through ``TheCannon``, it must be prepared according to the specifications laid out in the "Requirements for Input" section. ``TheCannon`` does have some built-in options for SNR-independent continuum normalization, so it's okay if input data is not continuum normalized at this stage.